petr-tik/cortlandt/Readme.md

 ### Run

-Use the Makefile to build a docker container.
-Put the API credits into json files:
+  * Save your credits and API keys to the json file with the following names. (delete .example from the filename)

-  * g\_maps\_creds.json
+     * g\_maps\_creds.json.example
-  * g\_sheets\_creds.json
+     * service\_creds.json.example
-  * g\_sheets\_id.json
+     * g\_sheets\_id.json.example

+  * Build and run a docker container - see Makefile
-run.py takes 2 arguments - number of bedrooms and max monthly rent.
+      * run.py takes 2 arguments - number of bedrooms and max monthly rent.
 Edit the Makefile run command to change defaults.

 ### Design